About the project

 Today the Cathedral remains embedded in the public, economic, cultural and religious life of the city and county, and famously houses the tomb of King Richard III.

-Leicester Cathedral Revealed is a £12.7m restoration of the Grade II* Cathedral, supported by the National Lottery Heritage Fund.
+Leicester Cathedral Revealed is a £12.7m restoration of the Grade II* Cathedral, made possible with the Heritage Fund.

 This work will protect the historic setting of the Cathedral, enabling a full and more dynamic interpretation of its heritage, archaeology and architecture, and will free up physical space so that it can function as a cultural venue without compromising the sacred spaces.